ibm-cloud-docs/account/faq-support.md

 {: faq}
 {: support}

-If you want to upgrade your support plan, contact a [{{site.data.keyword.Bluemix_notm}} Sales](https://www.ibm.com/solutions/cloud?contactmodule){: external} representative.
+If you want to upgrade your support plan, contact a [{{site.data.keyword.cloud_notm}} Sales](https://www.ibm.com/solutions/cloud?contactmodule){: external} representative.
 For more information on the different support plans, see [Basic, Advanced, and Premium support plans](/docs/account?topic=account-support-plans).

 ## Why can't I see my support cases?